UnsignedArduino/Awesome-Arcade/content/posts/Awesome-Arcades-First-Blog.md

 In this blog, I will be writing about all things related to MakeCode Arcade, including games, extensions, tools, tips and tricks, and experiences developing in MakeCode Arcade.

+I've also implemented an [RSS feed](/rss.xml) - you should subscribe to that. 😉

 I promise the next blog post will have more content than this!
+(I mean, there isn't that much to say in a first blog post)